Cycling is a year round activity so follow our top winter cycling tips to help you stay safe and comfortable in the saddle through the winter months.

 - The front light must be white, whilst the rear light must be red

-- Get sidecut lights for extra visibility
+- Get lights with the sides cut out for extra visibility

-- Save money and reduce waste by investing in rechargeable batteries
+- Save money and reduce waste by investing in rechargeable batteries or lights with USB charging

-- Make sure you remove your lights when you leave your bike locked up
+- Make sure you remove your lights when you leave your bike locked up.

-Clean it – Rinse the entire bike with clean water to remove dirt and salt, spray water dispersant on the drivetrain, run the chain through a rag and then re-lube the chain.
+Rinse the entire bike with clean water to remove dirt and salt, spray water dispersant on the drivetrain, run the chain through a rag and then re-lube the chain.
 It is only a five-minute job at the most and your bike will thank you for it.

-Enjoy it – there are brilliant benefits of cycling right through the winter and arriving in spring feeling fitter and healthier than ever!
+7) Enjoy!
+There are brilliant benefits of cycling right through the winter and arriving in spring feeling fitter and healthier than ever!